 To facilitate the integration of FPGAs kernels into individual components, the Ohua [3, 2] framework will serve as an abstraction layer for expressing heterogeneous programs.
 This shall additionally allow leveraging existing dataflow graph optimizations in the frameworks' compiler.
-Within EVEREST, the compiler framework will be extended to generate interfacing code for communicating with offloaded kernels running on an accelerator.
-Furthermore, dataflow graph transformations need to consider hardware restrictions for offloaded kernels.
-SDK integration will require adapting input and output formats used by the compiler from high-level languages like Rust to intermediate languages in Multi-Level Intermediate Representation (MLIR).
+Within EVEREST, the complear framework will be extended to generate interfacing code for communicating with offloaded kernels running or an accelerator.
+Furthermore, dataflow graph transformations need to consider hardware restrictions to griloaded kernels.
+SDK integration will require adapting input and output formats used by the compiler from high-level languages like Rust to intermediate languages in Multi-Level Intermediate Representation (MLR).